Proportional cake-cutting: Truthful division

 When a super-proportional division exists, there is a positive chance that it will be picked in step 2.
-Hence the expected value of every truthful partner is strictly more than 1/n.
-To see that the mechanism is truthful, consider three cases: (a) If the picked partition is truly super-proportional, then the only possible result of lying is to mislead the mechanism to think that it is not; this will make the mechanism implement a perfect division, which will be worse for all partners including the liar. (b) If the picked partition is not super-proportional because it gives only the liar a value of 1/n or less, then the only effect of lying is to make the mechanism think that the partition is super-proportional and implement it, which only harms the liar himself. (c) If the picked partition is truly not super-proportional because it gives another partner a value of 1/n or less, then lying has no effect at all since the partition will not be implemented in any case.
+Hence the expected value of every truthful partner is strictly more than $\frac{1}{n}$.
+To see that the mechanism is truthful, consider three cases: (a) If the picked partition is truly super-proportional, then the only possible result of lying is to mislead the mechanism to think that it is not; this will make the mechanism implement a perfect division, which will be worse for all partners including the liar. (b) If the picked partition is not super-proportional because it gives only the liar a value of $\frac{1}{n}$ or less, then the only effect of lying is to make the mechanism think that the partition is super-proportional and implement it, which only harms the liar himself. (c) If the picked partition is truly not super-proportional because it gives another partner a value of $\frac{1}{n}$ or less, then lying has no effect at all since the partition will not be implemented in any case.

 Proportional division of chores

-When the resource to divide is undesirable (like in chore division), a proportional division is defined as a division giving each person at most 1/n of the resource (i.e. the sign of inequality is inversed).
+When the resource to divide is undesirable (like in chore division), a proportional division is defined as a division giving each person at most $\frac{1}{n}$ of the resource (i.e. the sign of inequality is inversed).

 Most algorithms for proportional division can be adapted to chore division in a straightforward way.